Exotica: Revival

 In 1971 Roger Roger and Nino Nardini released the album Jungle Obsession on the French Neuilly record label.
 Intended as a sound library recording, it soon took on a life of its own.
 Although clearly influenced by the exotica arrangements of Baxter, Martin Denny, Frank Hunter and Dick Hyman, it went beyond the simpler themes used by those composers to employ "a series of motifs, leitmotifs, and modes that were out of the musical sphere at the time: they took rock and classical and bossa and jazz and easy listening, wove them together with polyrhythmic invention and a boatload of sound effects".

 In the 1990s exotica resurfaced more generally, along with a new category in which to place the genre: lounge.
 Dozens of long out-of-print LPs were reissued on CD.
 The revival accompanied a related swing revival and general appreciation for tiki culture.
 A new crop of bands, such as Pink Martini, were influenced by the classic albums, and Combustible Edison for one featured songs like "Breakfast at Denny's", a tongue-in-cheek title for a song styled on the music of Martin Denny.

-The early 2000s saw additional exotica revival efforts, such as Hawaii-based Don Tiki, the comeback of 1960s composer Robert Drasnin, Waitiki, The Stolen Idols, Kava Kon, and a group consisting of international exotica musicians called Tiki Joe's Ocean, formed by lifelong instrumentalist Andy Nazzal.
-As of 2008, there are many festivals worldwide that celebrate exotica music and the tiki culture.
+The early 2000s saw additional exotica revival efforts, such as Hawaii-based Don Tiki, the comeback of 1960s composer Robert Drasnin, Waitiki 7, The Martini Kings, The Tikiyaki Orchestra, Kava Kon, and Hawaii Music Award winning Tiki Joe's Ocean, formed by multi-instrumentalist/composer Andy Nazzal.
+The Florida-based ensemble called Stolen Idols followed in the tradition of Robert Drasnin by playing new music composed by their leader, Drew Farmer, along with some reinterpreted classics.
+Their album Moonlight Offerings was a welcome contribution to the genre.
+They were for a few years regular performers at the Hukilau festival.
+After a lengthy hiatus, they have recently come back together.

-There are several podcasts that broadcast classic and new exotica and tiki revival music.
+Several podcasts broadcast classic and new exotica and tiki revival music.
+In late 2024, San Francisco online radio station SOMA FM started a tiki and exotica-focused stream called Tiki Time.